 - Historical Fiction

 - Historical Hero Upgrade: Fiction often glosses over the more questionable politics and acts of the leaders and the group as a whole.

 - Incurable Cough of Death: Okita Sōji died young from tuberculosis, and he's often portrayed as romantically coughing up blood mid-battle (even though he expired at home; he did collapse during the Ikeda-ya raid, which is often attributed to the onset of his tuberculosis, but it's not entirely clear if this was really the case or if he actually coughed up blood during that specific incident).

 The Shinsengumi in television and anime:

-- Watsuki also based several characters on what he thought the Shinsengumi looked or acted like, and derived names from them.
-He says himself that you should be able to guess who he based Takeda Kanryuu on...
-Sagara Sanosuke is also pretty obvious, as is Seta Soujirou.
-The least-obvious is Shinomori Aoshi, who was based on Hijikata Toshizou almost accidentally.
+- Watsuki also based several characters on what he thought the Shinsengumi looked or acted like, or on fictional depictions of them he'd enjoyed, and derived names from them.
+He says himself that you should be able to guess who he based Takeda Kanryu on...
+Sagara Sanosuke is also pretty obvious, as is Seta Sōjirō.
+The least-obvious is Shinomori Aoshi, who was based on Hijikata Toshizō almost accidentally.